az-digital/arizona-bootstrap/site/content/docs/5.1/about/get-involved.md

 If you want to get involved with Arizona Bootstrap, you can:

 <ul>
-  <li>Join our Arizona Digital discussions in Slack</li>
+  <li>Join our Arizona Digital discussions on Teams</li>
   <li>Join our weekly Arizona Digital meetings</li>
   <li>Contribute to issues and pull requests on GitHub</li>
 </ul>

-## Join our Discussions in Slack
+## Join our Discussions on Teams

-The Arizona Digital team uses Slack channels with a variety of purposes, ranging from general discussion to topics about specific repos and products.
+The Arizona Digital team uses Microsoft Teams channels with a variety of purposes, ranging from general discussion to topics about specific repos and products.
 You are welcome to join any and all of these channels.

-<strong>To connect with us in Slack, you must first <a href="https://quickstart.arizona.edu/join-us-on-slack" target="_blank">request access to the University of Arizona Slack workspace</a>.</strong> Once you have access, you can join any of the channels listed below.
+<strong>To connect with us on Teams, you must first <a href="https://teams.microsoft.com/l/team/19%3A-MwdU6fBIuJVWL2G4F0NmFMqxrJ8kms2-qW5y3qCPe41%40thread.tacv2/conversations?groupId=56dd8bd6-c065-4f07-bef0-9293bb01f97f&tenantId=5ee35505-eb8e-4929-937d-645df5013288" target="_blank">join our Arizona Digital team</a>.</strong> Once you join the team, you can join any of the channels listed below.

-### Primary Arizona Digital Channels
+### Arizona Digital Channels

 <div class="primary-channels-table">
   <table class="table table-striped">